MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 ## Alternative reports

-There are multiple other options for analyzing your aged accounts receivables.
-To learn more, go to
+There are several other ways to analyze your aged accounts receivables.
+To learn more, go to:

 - [Aged Receivables (Back Dating) in Power BI](../finance-powerbi-aged-receivables-back-dating.md)
 - [Using data analysis to analyze accounts receivable](../ad-hoc-analysis-finance.md#example-finance-accounts-receivable)

-## See also
+## Related information

 [Accounts receivable report overview](../receivables-reports.md)
 [Key finance report overview](../finance-reports.md)